 If you are uncertain about the course you will be taking, please wait until you register before buying your calculator.

-All peer tutoring in math, statistics, computer science, and data science will be managed by the Learning Commons this year.
+All peer tutoring in math, statistics, computer science, and data science will be managed by the Learning Commons.
 The Learning Commons is staffed by tutoring professionals, graduate assistants, and advanced undergraduate students, and is available on a walk-in basis.

 You must be a John Carroll student in order to use these Peer Learning Services.